 (Cipher Press, 9781916355378, p/b, £9.99)

-An irreverent, sensitive, and inimitable look at messy queer love through the eyes of a cult hero.
+An irreverent, inimitable index of messy queer love as seen through the eyes of a cult hero.

 Transgressive, foulmouthed, and wildly funny 100 Boyfriends is a filthy, unforgettable, and brutally profound ode to messy queer love.
 From one-night stands to recurring lovers, Brontez Purnell’s characters expose themselves to racist neighbours, date Satanists, and drink their way out of trouble, all the while fighting – and often losing – the urge to self-sabotage.
 Drawing us into a community of glorious misfits living on the margins of a white supremacist, heteronormative society, Purnell gives us an uncompromising vision of desire, desperation, race, loneliness, and queerness.